ihmeuw/vivarium_research/docs/source/gbd2019_models/causes/heart_failure/index.rst

 .. _analysis: https://www.jacc.org/doi/full/10.1016/j.jacc.2019.03.529

-The relative risks can be utilized by SBP/LDL-C group based on these tables:
+The relative risks can be utilized by SBP group based on these tables:

 .. list-table:: Relative risk of heart failure for SBP
    :widths: 5 5 20